 These apps are deeply integrated with your operating system and offer the majority of features other third-party health-tracking apps do.
 What’s more, they’re also entirely free and come with a streamlined design language that matches the themes you’re used to.

 They can also keep track of how much you’ve walked and calories burned, plus feature challenges you can take up with your friends.
 Moreover, most of them have session tracking for activities like cycling and sleep—this tracking doesn’t need any special hardware.

 Apps like Apple Health and Samsung Health have a wide range of other nifty tools like the ability to record your nutritional intake.
 In addition, they can assist you in relaxing by letting you enroll in quick meditative activities.
 If you’re having trouble figuring it out, check out how to make sense of Health on iOS.

 Take It Up a Notch With Health Gadgets

 Taking the first step towards becoming healthier can be a difficult process.
 But surely with these apps, you’ll have an easier time keeping track of everything, at minimum.
 Some of them, like Lose It!, even have image recognition so you don’t have to add the food manually yourself.

-When you’re ready to move to the next stage, you should also consider investing in a fitness tracker that monitors your heart rate.
+You can even make your health-oriented efforts more enjoyable by gamifying them.
+For a start, you can gamify your running sessions!
+And when you’re ready to move to the next stage, you should also consider investing in a fitness tracker that monitors your heart rate.